Our Most Rugged Secure USB Flash Drive: Aegis Secure Key 3.0

 Select the Number of Consecutive Invalid PIN Attempts Permitted (4-20) Before Crypto-Erase.

-All Aegis Secure Drives are unlocked (authenticated) by entering a PIN on their own onboard keypad.
+All Aegis Secure USB Flash Drives are unlocked (authenticated) by entering a PIN on their own onboard keypad.
 Since the PIN is not entered using the host computer’s keyboard, they are not vulnerable to software or hardware-based key-loggers or software-based brute force attacks.
 However, if the device comes under a physical brute force attack, your data is protected with a programmable “Brute Force Hack Defense Mechanism” which, if the programmed number (between 4 and 20) of consecutive incorrect password entries has been attempted, the device will delete its own encryption key and destroy the ability to decrypt its stored data.

 Unattended Auto Lock: